Data erasure: Differentiators

 Software-based data erasure uses a disk accessible application to write a combination of ones, zeroes and any other alpha numeric character also known as the "mask" onto each hard disk drive sector.
-The level of security when using software data destruction tools are increased dramatically by pre-testing hard drives for sector abnormalities and ensuring that the drive is 100% in working order.
-The number of wipes has become obsolete with the more recent inclusion of a "verify pass" which scans all sectors of the disk and checks against what character should be there i.e.; 1 Pass of AA has to fill every writable sector of the hard disk.
-This makes any more than 1 Pass an unnecessary and certainly a more damaging act especially as drives have passed the 1TB mark.
+The level of security when using software data destruction tools is increased dramatically by pre-testing hard drives for sector abnormalities and ensuring that the drive is 100% in working order.
+The number of wipes has become obsolete with the more recent inclusion of a "verify pass" which scans all sectors of the disk and checks against what character should be there, i.e., one pass of AA has to fill every writable sector of the hard disk.
+This makes any more than one pass an unnecessary and certainly a more damaging act, especially in the case of large multi-terabyte drives.

 Full disk overwriting

 While there are many overwriting programs, only those capable of complete data erasure offer full security by destroying the data on all areas of a hard drive.
 Disk overwriting programs that cannot access the entire hard drive, including hidden/locked areas like the host protected area (HPA), device configuration overlay (DCO), and remapped sectors, perform an incomplete erasure, leaving some of the data intact.
 By accessing the entire hard drive, data erasure eliminates the risk of data remanence.

 Data erasure can also bypass the Operating System (OS).
 Overwriting programs that operate through the OS will not always perform a complete erasure because they cannot modify the contents of the hard drive that are actively in use by that OS.
-Because of this, many data erasure programs are provided in a bootable format, where you run off of a live CD that has all of the necessary software to erase the disk.
+Because of this, many data erasure programs are provided in a bootable format, where you run off a live CD that has all of the necessary software to erase the disk.